MSIA/2021-msia423-Fei-Lanqi-project/README.md

 `python src/data_acquisition.py --local_path=<local_path> --s3_path=<s3_path> download_upload`

 By default, `python src/data_acquisition.py download_upload` downloads the three raw datasets from `data/sample/` in this repo to local path `data/sample/` and uploads them to `s3://2021-msia423-fei-lanqi/raw/`.
-Note that the S3 raw folder already contains the raw datasets.
-To test the script, one might want to write to a different S3 bucket.
+To test the script, make sure to specify the argument `--s3_path` and change it to your S3 path.
+Also note that the arguments have to be provided before the subparser `ownload_upload`.
 One could also use the subparser `download` or `upload` to only download the datasets from source or only upload the datasets to S3.

 To write the datasets into S3 bucket in Docker: